Overview

 Here are my key takeaways:

-This is why it's been such an advantage to be best friends first before artists.
+This is why being best friends first was an advantage.
 It wasn't uncomfortable to say "here's what we're bad at" or be vulnerable throughout the process.
-Honesty and realism are foundational to a successful brand strategy.
+I learned that honesty and realism are foundational to a successful brand strategy.

 You don't need to burn it down